Is President Enrique Peña Nieto about to fall to Earth?

 Meanwhile, Peña Nieto has continued with the time-old tradition of using the justice system as an arm of political control.
 He has jailed a significant political adversary, Elba Esther Gordillo, a leader of the teacher´s union well known for her corrupt and illegal practices.
 But he has simultaneously freed Jesús Angeles, an army general who had links to Peña Nieto´s presidential campaign but was jailed on corruption charges by Calderón shortly before the 2012 elections.

 Meanwhile, violence continues to wreak havoc over large swathes of the country.
 Organized crime-related executions continue at the startling pace of more than 1,000 a month since Peña Nieto took office on Dec.
 1. While some border cities like Ciudad Juárez and Tijuana have shown improvement, other coastal cities such as Acapulco and Veracruz are much worse off than they were in the past.
-And even in places where the homicide rate has gone down, there is widespread suspicion that this is due more to deals being cut with the drug cartels than to actually defeating them, as reflected in the most recent reports in the international press.
+And even in places where the homicide rate has gone down, there is widespread suspicion that this is due more to deals being cut with the drug cartels than to actually defeating them, as reflected in the most recent report of the International Crisis Group and reports in the international press.

 Peña Nieto talks about changing the approach to the "drug war" by focusing on reducing crime and improving social programs instead of on drug interdiction, but in fact his strategy has been more of the same.
 The president has not taken any steps to withdraw the more than 40,000 military troops that today patrol Mexico’s streets, putting human rights at grave risk, nor has he taken any concrete measures to clean up endemic corruption in law enforcement.
 Instead, he has conducted a minor bureaucratic shake-up by eliminating the Fox-era federal public security agency and next plans to create a new national police out of military personal, paradoxically just as Fox himself did 10 years ago.
 Peña Nieto has also suggested that the media no longer pay so much attention to violent crime, as if turning the other way could somehow make the problem miraculously disappear.